-In addition to Hempstead Turnpike, the department is working on studies of the entire Sunrise Highway (Route 27) and Route 110 corridors from a pedestrian safety perspective as well as Route 5/Central Avenue in the Albany Capital District.
-The improvements are expected to be very similar to what is being done on Route 24 (Hempstead Turnpike).
+Building on this success, the department is working on studies of the entire Sunrise Highway (Route 27) and Route 110 corridors from a pedestrian safety perspective as well as Route 5/Central Avenue and Hoosick Street (Route 7) in the Albany Capital District.
+The improvements and action plans are expected to be very similar to what is being done on Route 24 (Hempstead Turnpike).

 The NYSDOT also has plans to introduce a high priority pedestrian safety concept throughout the state in major metropolitan areas.